Colorful Words and d-Tverberg Complexes: Concluding Remarks and Questions

 Our results above motivate several further questions, which we pose below.
 For the third question, note that it is at least a decidable problem to determine whether or not a simplicial complex is weakly $d$-Tverberg, since a word that $d$-colorfully represents it requires a bounded number of letters to represent each face.
 However, it is not known if one can algorithmically decide whether or not a simplicial complex is $d$-Tverberg.
 If recognizing $d$-Tverberg complexes is an undecidable problem, this would additionally provide a negative answer to our second question below.

+Our construction of bipartite graphs that are not $d$-Tverberg used a very large number of vertices.
+It is likely that there are much smaller bipartite graphs that are not $d$-Tverberg, and for $d=3$ Oliveros and Torres~\cite{oliveros_torres} proposed a candidate on ten vertices, motivating our fourth question.

-\begin{enumerate} \item Is every $d$-Tverberg complex also $(d+1)$-Tverberg? \item Do the classes of $d$-Tverberg and weakly $d$-Tverberg complexes coincide? \item For a fixed $d\ge 2$, what is the computational complexity of deciding whether or not a given simplicial complex is (weakly) $d$-Tverberg? \end{enumerate}
+\begin{enumerate} \item Is every $d$-Tverberg complex also $(d+1)$-Tverberg? \item Do the classes of $d$-Tverberg and weakly $d$-Tverberg complexes coincide? \item For a fixed $d\ge 2$, what is the computational complexity of deciding whether or not a given simplicial complex is (weakly) $d$-Tverberg? \item How many vertices are needed to construct a bipartite graph that is not $3$-Tverberg? \end{enumerate}